Borbay February 27, 2018 – Posted in: From Our Community, Reel Service, Special Projects, Vedavoo

 Borbay’s signature neon paintings of The Antler Inn, a Jackson Hole landmark.

 Since relocating to Teton Valley, Borbay has shown in a large-scale, solo exhibition at The Art Association of Jackson Hole.
 In 2017, he was the Artist-In-Residence at Four Seasons Resort and Residences Jackson Hole.
 That July, Borbay won the ’Spirit of Wyoming’ contest, landing his Jackalope painting on Jackson Hole Still Works’ Highwater Vodka bottle.
 In 2018, he will be the Artist-in-Residence at Teton Springs.

 “When I was in college, I ran track and cross country… yet, spent most of my time with the ROTC crew.
 There was a kinship in our respective disciplines, and we formed lifelong friendships.
 In May of 2007, one of our best friends paid the ultimate price in Iraq.
 My Grandfather, a World War II Veteran, also gave his life for our country when my Mother was only months old.
 It is through the heroics of each and every service member, that we afford the luxury of freedom.
 I never forget these sacrifices when I hug my children, kiss my wife and pick up a paint brush.
-Through The Reel Service Project and Project Healing Waters, I contribute a work of art to humbly show my appreciation for our veterans — the true heroes.”
+Through The Reel Service Project, I contribute a work of art to humbly show my support for an amazing cause.”

 www.borbay.com | firstname.lastname@example.org | +1.646.469.6496